danmofo/base-project/README.md

 	- `screenshots` takes screenshots of the specified URIs and stores them in `./grunt-temp/screenshots`.
 	- `perf` runs project through [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)
 	- `scratchpad`, for testing things

 Use these flags to dictate what tasks run / which files are watched.
 All of these have default values of `false`.
 These are generally used when the tests take too long to execute or if you are just changing styles.
 They are also good for working with legacy projects (projects before these practices were followed) since they may not have tests for example (and therefore would fail a lot of things!):

 - `--no-tests`, removes tests from `dev` task.
 - `--no-scripts`, removes scripts from `dev` task (and since right now all we test are scripts, this applies `--no-tests` implicitly.
 - `--src`, specify the source directory, default is `./src`.
 - `--dest`, specifiy the destination directory, default is `./prod`.
+- `--chrome-extension`, specify if the project is a chrome extension, this will change the watched files / folders and output options.

 Some examples: